kingcsharp/msr-fsr/MSR.UI/MSR.UI.Answer/README.md

 The following options allow the application to run for different purposes

-Option 1) Run with dev server as the backend
+Option 1) Run with dev server as the backend (The backend needs to be running before issuing this command, or it will fail).

     npm run start